redhat-et/edge-ocp-observability/observability-hub/README.md

 #### Operator descriptions

-1. **Red Hat OpenShift distributed tracing data collection**: The OpenTelemetry Collector (OTC) is provided from this operator.
+1. **Red Hat Build of OpenTelemetry**: The OpenTelemetry Collector (OTC) is provided from this operator.
 OTC will expose an OTLP receiver endpoint for edge devices.
 Metrics, logs and traces will be distributed from the OTC to various backends, all running within the observability namespace (Loki, Tempo, Grafana, Prometheus).